 Construction of Interstate 73 north from S.C.
 22 (Veterans Highway) to the Marion and Mullins vicinity moved closer with the final permit application submitted by SCDOT to the Army Core of Engineers on May 20, 2016.
 Included was a wildlife mitigation plan for the project, which involves SCDOT purchasing nearly 6,000 acres of Gunter’s Island to be turned over to the South Carolina Department of Natural Resources.
 This land exchange would offset the 250 acres of wetlands needed for the I-73 corridor.
 If approved, state certification would be needed next before the project goes out for public notice.13

 Interstate 73 in North Carolina will parallel NC 38 from the state line and merge with Interstate 74 to the south of Rockingham and Hamlet.
-U.S. 74 bypasses the two cities along a freeway, which I-73 & 74 will take west to a new alignment, the Richmond Bypass.
-The Richmond Bypass is a new terrain alignment planned from U.S. 74 northeast to U.S. 220 south of Ellerbe.
+U.S. 74 bypasses the two cities along a freeway, which I-73/74 will take west to a new alignment, the Rockingham Bypass.
+The Rockingham Bypass is a new terrain alignment planned from U.S. 74 northeast to U.S. 220 south of Ellerbe.

-The February 2016 version of the 2016-15 NCDOT STIP allocated funding for both the upgrade of U.S. 74 around Rockingham to Interstate standards and construction of the Richmond Bypass.
+The February 2016 version of the 2016-15 NCDOT STIP allocated funding for both the upgrade of U.S. 74 around Rockingham to Interstate standards and construction of the Rockingham Bypass.
 Construction was anticipated from 2022 to 2025.12 The 2018-2027 Draft STIP for NCDOT Division 8 included funding for completion of the I-73/I-74 Rockingham Bypass.18 Work got underway in November 2019.

 North from Rockingham, Interstate 73 supplants U.S. 220 from Ellerbe to Greensboro.
 I-74 overlaps with I-73 north to Randleman, where it turns west to High Point.
-Interstates 73 and 74 were designated by AASHTO in 1996.
+I-73 and I-74 were designated by AASHTO in 1996.
 The route was initially applied to the 1996-opened freeway between Seagrove and Ulah, and the preexisting U.S. 220 freeway to U.S. 64 at Asheboro.

 $700 million in transportation bonds released by Gov. Mike Easley were allocated for Randolph County, North Carolina.
-Of these funds, three projects were under consideration involving the Interstate 73 & 74 corridors.
+Of these funds, three projects were under consideration involving the I-73 and I-74 corridors.
 The first of which entailed safety improvements and the upgrading of U.S. 220 to Interstate standards from the Asheboro city limits northward to the Greensboro urban loop.
 This eight mile segment was scheduled for construction between 2007-08.
 A second major project involved the construction of an 11.5 mile freeway between U.S. 220 and the city of Archdale.
 This included the U.S. 311 connector to Interstate 73 and joins the area with Piedmont Triad International Airport (PTI).
 Work on this project was also scheduled for 2007-08.
-A third project was the upgrade of the Interstates 73/74 rest area at Seagrove to a full tourist information center.
+A third project was the upgrade of the I-73/74 rest area at Seagrove to a full tourist information center.
 Construction on the 20 acre site was slated for 2006.2 In 2005, funds were appropriated to several sections of Interstate 73 in North Carolina as part of SAFETEA-LU.

 Work continued on the next section of I-73, a 9.4-mile segment from Bryan Boulevard near PTI Airport to U.S. 220 at Haw River.
 Also referenced as the U.S. 220/NC 68 connector, forecast completion on the newest portion of I-73 was moved forward from April 25, 2017 to December 2016.
 The accelerated time line was the result of efforts by NCDOT with local and state officials, as the project ran in tandem with construction to build a taxiway bridge for Central North Carolina International Airport (PTI) across the new freeway.11